 How Do You Handle Things When They Get Out of Balance?

 One step toward regaining your footing is to identify the patterns that you are inclined to repeat when your balance begins to falter.
 Do you shut down?
 Do you explode?
 Do you react in a knee-jerk fashion or do you take the time to respond from a place of authenticity?
 How do you handle stress?
 Do you retreat into a different area of your life versus working on the aspect that has fallen out of balance?

 Pullback and Regroup

 Once you pinpoint your patterns, it is time to sit back and take stock of the various areas of your life and regroup.
 The sooner lack of balance is identified, the easier it will be to save other areas of life.
 Lack of balance in one area of life easily bleeds over into another.
 To prevent harm that may be difficult to recover from, take time to sit and breathe.
 Then from a place of centeredness, reassess the situation and identify a plan to move forward.
-Sometimes the best course of action at that time may be to not respond; other times the situation will require a more immediate action.
+Sometimes the best course of action at that time may be to not respond; other times the situation will require more immediate action.
 This will help formulate an action plan versus reacting without intent.
-An action plan helps minimize the effect in other aspects of your life.
+An action plan helps minimize the effect on other aspects of your life.

 Respond From a Centered Place of Thinking and Reflection

-When you identify your patterns and give yourself permission to pullback and regroup, you can respond from a more centered and authentic place.
+When you identify your patterns and give yourself permission to pull back and regroup, you can respond from a more centered and authentic place.

 As you practice these suggestions when you feel your life is out of balance, it will help cushion the other areas of your life.